-Ukraine says dozens killed in Russian attack on Kharkiv village
+Ukraine says dozens of people killed in Russian attack on Kharkiv village

 He added that a six-year-old child was among the dead.

-Interior Minister Ihor Klymenko said residents of the small village of about 330 people had been holding a memorial service in the cafe that was struck.
+Interior Minister Ihor Klymenko said residents of the village of about 330 people had been holding a memorial service in the cafe that was struck.

 “From every family, from every household, there were people present at this commemoration.
 This is a terrible tragedy,” Klymenko told Ukrainian television.